Formal Verification of Unknown Dynamical Systems via Gaussian Process Regression: Problem Formulation

 Intuitively, $\Pr$ is defined by marginalizing $T$ over all possible observation trajectories.
 Note that as the initial condition $x_0$ is fixed, the marginalization is over the distribution of the noise up to time $k-1.$ We remark that $\Pr$ is also well defined for $k=\infty$ by the \emph{Ionescu-Tulcea extension theorem}~\cite{abate2014effect}.

 The above definition of $\Pr$ implies that if $f$ were known, the transition probabilities of Process \eqref{eq:system} are Markov and deterministic once the action is known.
 However, we stress that, even in the case where $\aimdp$ is known, the exact computation of the above probabilities is infeasible in general as $\f$ is unknown.
-Next, we introduce continuity assumptions that allow us to estimate $\f$ from a dataset of noisy observations and consequently to compute bounds on the transition kernel $T$.
+Next, we introduce continuity assumptions that allow us to estimate $\f$ and consequently compute bounds on the transition kernel $T$.